openprofile-ai/openprofile/README.md

 with the websites and AI assistants they trust — **without sacrificing privacy or control**.

+## 🏗️ Architecture

+The OpenProfile.ai architecture is designed to enable secure, privacy-respecting, and interoperable communication between AI systems and user-owned data sources.
+It is built around two core components: the **Gateway** and the **Fact Pod**.

+To learn more about the technical design, key participants, and how OpenProfile.ai works, check out the [Architecture Documentation](./docs/architecture.md).

 ## 🤖 Why Now?

 AI systems — from recommendation engines to shopping assistants — suffer from: